exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 * *AXI Interconnect* handles the connection between the *Processing System*, and our *AXI GPIO* block.
 * *Processing System Reset* makes sure the interconnect is initialised properly, and handles synchronisation issues if you are using several different clock signals.

-This is starting to look serious!
 Thankfully we don't have to worry about these two blocks.

 ### Set memory address